Whitchurch, Shropshire: Sport

 Whitchurch Rugby Club currently competes in the Midlands 1 West league, the sixth tier of English rugby.
 Founded in 1936, the club plays at Edgeley Park and has a full complement of mini rugby and junior teams as well as under-19s (Colts), a ladies team and four senior teams.
 In 1998–99, it was promoted to National Division Three North, a position it maintained until the 2002–03 season.

 The local football club, Whitchurch Alport F.C., was founded in 1946.
 It is named after Alport Farm in Alport Road, which was the home of local footballer, Coley Maddocks, killed in the Second World War.
 They were founder members of the Cheshire Football League and played in that league until 2012, before a spell in the Mercian Regional Football League.
-Since 2015, Whitchurch Alport has played in the North West Counties Football League premier Division.
+In 2015 Alport were promoted to the North West Counties Football League, before being transferred to the Midland League Premier Division in 2021.

 The Chester Road Bowling Club has been in existence since 1888.
 It was originally a bowling and tennis club.
 It has over 160 members and fields 23 teams (mostly men and women) in six different leagues.
 Another bowling club, the Whitchurch and District, was founded in 1924.

 Whitchurch Leisure Centre is located at the Sir John Talbot School on the edge of town.
 It offers a range of exercise facilities and classes.

 The Whitchurch Walkers is an active group of residents interested in walking and the protection of footpaths.
 It organises a range of events, including an annual walking festival.
 The Sandstone Trail starts/end at the Whitchurch arm of the canal.
 It forms part of the Shropshire Way.

 On the northern edge of the town is the Macdonald Hill Valley Hotel, which has a fitness centre, a swimming pool and two golf courses.

 Since August 2019, Alderford Lake, just to the south of the town, has hosted a parkrun, which is a free, weekly timed 5 km run/walk, every Saturday morning at 9am.

+Local media

+Regional local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Wrekin TV transmitter.

+Local radio stations are BBC Radio Shropshire on 96.0 FM, Hits Radio Black Country & Shropshire on 103.1 FM, Capital North West & Wales on 103.4 FM and Greatest Hits Radio Black Country & Shropshire on 107.1 FM.

+The Whitchurch Herald and Shropshire Star are the town's local newspapers.